-The total Bldac GAAP reserves are \$2,860.3m on a net of reinsurance basis, and \$0.4m of these reserves are for the general liability insurance business.
-The Solvency II net technical provisions (including the risk margin) for the general liability insurance business amount to \$2.0m on a discounted basis.
-The main reason for the increase in the reserves on a Solvency II basis relative to a GAAP basis is driven by the treatment of outwards reinsurance.
+The total Bldac GAAP reserves are \$169.9m on a net of reinsurance basis, and \$6.4m of these reserves are for the insurance and third-party reinsurance business.
+The Solvency II net technical provisions (including the risk margin) for the insurance and third-party reinsurance business amount to \$8.4m on a discounted basis.
+The main reason for the increase in the net reserves on a Solvency II basis relative to a GAAP basis is driven by the treatment of outwards reinsurance.
 On a Solvency II basis, the technical provisions make an allowance for the outwards reinsurance premiums payable that cover the full subsequent period but only allow for the expected recoveries arising from the business written to date together with the bound but not incepted business.